- Most of the characters' first big appearances in the show:

 - The second Sonic vs Knuckles fight in "Eggman for President".
 One particular part is when the two had attacked each other at the same time a couple of times (specifically, Knuckles punches Sonic while Sonic kicks Knuckles), showing how evenly matched the two are.

 - In the tournament arc, Rouge once again takes advantage of Knuckle's gullibility by getting him to agree to setting up a tent so that they "can fight somewhere more private".
 A tent with no light source, thus ensuing that he's fighting blind while she can see just fine... and it doesn't work.
 Knuckles pummels her anyway.

 - The Egg Carrier erupting from the ocean and transforming into battle mode in its debut episode.
 As well as when it swoops in to attack Perfect Chaos, flying right over Sonic and the X-Cyclone as they're speeding away from Perfect Chaos, with both instances accompanied by the awesome Eggman's warships theme.

 - In the final battle of Season 3, Shadow has been ensnared by a couple of Metarex tentacles.
 To escape, he goes around the hull of Eggman's ship, pulling the tentacles along with him.
 Visibly straining, he slowly moves forward, almost yanking the tentacles from the creature's body.
-People, this is a GIANT PLANT CREATURE, and Shadow, a 3'3" anthropomorphic hedgehog, is giving it a run for its money.
-A Crowning Moment of Awesome if I've ever seen one.
+This is a GIANT PLANT CREATURE, and Shadow, a 3'3" anthropomorphic hedgehog, is giving it a run for its money.

 - The chant Knuckles uses to call on the power of the Master Emerald.
 Even the 4Kids dub gets this right, which is saying something.